Eight Signs You Might Need A New Ad Agency

-With any advertiser-agency relationship, the fourth quarter of every year is time for “the conversation.”
-You know, the uncomfortable conversation where you ask your significant other (and yourself) the big questions: Where are we going?
+In agency-client relationships, Q4 marks the time to have “the conversation.”
+You know the uncomfortable conversation when you must ask big questions, like Where are we going?
 Is this still working for us?
 Is the spark still alive?
-Hopefully, your agency is all ears and will re-commit to growth, optimization, and taking your brand to new heights.
+Hopefully, your media agency is all ears and will re-commit to growth, optimization, and taking your brand to new heights.
 But if they’re distracted and complacent, it may be time to move on.
 Having doubts about your agency, but not sure it’s time to start looking for a new one?

-If your agency is puffing its chest and bragging about how their last ad lit up the call center, drove a huge spike in web traffic or earned a school of Facebook followers, it’s only doing 10 percent of the job.
+If your ad/media agency is puffing its chest and bragging about how their last ad lit up the call center, drove a huge spike in web traffic or earned a school of Facebook followers, it’s only doing 10 percent of the job.
 You hired them to help the drive sales.
-Sometimes even bad advertising can drive calls or web hits, but great advertising gets conversions, hit’s KPI goals, and generate real ROI.
+Sometimes even bad advertising can drive calls or web traffic, but great advertising gets conversions, hits KPI goals, and generates real ROI.

 Even the greatest ad creative is born with a small, imperceptible hole.
 Like a boat at sea, your creative will eventually take on water and sink—unless you optimize.
-Strengthening copy, artwork, web UI and calls to action through A/B testing is the only way to stop the law of advertising entropy and keep your creative afloat.
-Underperforming agencies will ride good creative ‘til the wheels fall off while great agencies enter there prized creative in the Indy 500 to see who comes out on top.
+Strengthening copy, artwork and calls-to-action through A/B split testing is the only way to stop the law of advertising entropy and keep your ads afloat.
+Underperforming agencies will ride good creative ‘til the wheels fall off while great agencies enter their prized creative in the Indy 500 to see who comes out on top.

 Transparency means trust, but it’s also the bright neon sign of competency.
-Your agency should be sharing good and bad results and not just upon request.
-You should be able to track your campaign results through detailed weekly reports that show what stations, creative, and media channels are hitting your KPI goals.
+Your agency should be sharing good and bad results – and not just upon request.
+You should be able to track your campaigns through detailed reports that show what stations, creative, and media channels are hitting your KPI goals.
 These reports should be a given, not a privilege.

-If you’ve written a successful direct-response radio or TV ad, you’ll know it shortly after it airs.
+If you have experience writing radio ads or TV spots for direct-response, you’ll know it shortly after it airs.
 If it doesn’t drive any results immediately, no amount of frequency will improve its performance.
-Looking at your CPL can be a key indicator of this.
-If your ad completely bombs and your agency wants you to stay on the air to build frequency, it usually means they want to keep raking in their 15 percent.
-Good direct-response advertising has a sense of urgency that makes your target to call now, not after they’ve heard a spot 30 times.
-However, if your ad is at least near 25% of your desired CPL, you may want to heavily monitor how your leads are converting to a sale before completely pulling the plug.
+Looking at your CPL (cost-per-lead) can be a key indicator of this.
+If your ad completely bombs and your agency wants you to stay on the air to build frequency, it usually means they want to keep raking in their fees.
+Good direct-response advertising has a sense of urgency that compels your target audience to act NOW, not after they’ve heard a spot 30 times.
+However, if your ad is at least near 25% of your desired CPL, you may want to heavily monitor how your leads are converting to sales before completely pulling the plug.

 Is your agency producing creative to promote your brand or theirs?
 The moment your agency comes up with a creative idea they think will “win some awards” your campaign is toast.
-Agencies that crave the limelight are in violation of advertising rule numero uno: advertising isn’t entertainment.
+Agencies that crave the limelight aren’t looking out for your best interests.